Port

 Meals not included

-You can witness some traditional activities such as cooking using a ‘ground oven’, coconut leaf weaving and shell money preparation.
-A stunning display of traditional shell money (Tabu) display, as used in important ceremonies such as bride price, kutu tabu (sharing of shell money when someone dies).
+The Mask Festival is held in a relaxed atmosphere.
+You are encouraged to explore the festival grounds -- a once-in-a-lifetime moment -- and take part in activities such as cooking using a ground oven, coconut leaf weaving, and making shell money.
+Don't miss the stunning display of traditional shell money used for bride price and kutu tabu (sharing of shell money when someone dies).